JoeBwonKenobi/Apex-K-D-Prediction_Project/README.md

 *I do not own this photo*

 # **Project objective:**
-- Visualize trends throughout seasons, and construct a model to predict Kills a death ratio in Apex Legends.
+- Visualize trends throughout seasons, and construct a model to predict Kills to death ratio in Apex Legends.

 # **Methods**

-I obtained data directly from the in-game statistics and made it into a dataframe so that I could visualize and prepare the data for modeling.
+I obtained data directly from the in-game statistics and transformed it into a dataframe so that I could visualize and prepare the data for modeling.

 I preformed feature engineering to create more columns using the existing data.
 Here's a list of columns and how they were created: